 |Staff Sergeant Bales is accused of killing 17 Afghan civilians in Kandahar province [US military newsletter]

-A top US Army general has said that the case against US soldier Robert Bales, charged with 17 counts of premeditated murder over the pre-dawn massacre of Afghan villagers, is set to be a "long process".
+US soldier Robert Bales has been charged with 17 counts of premeditated murder over the pre-dawn massacre of Afghan villagers earlier this month.

-The charges, made official on Friday, constitute a capital offence, which could see Bales facing the death penalty if found guilty.
+Friday’s charges constitute a capital offence which could see Bales facing the death penalty if found guilty.

-Bales was officially informed of the 29 charges against him - including six counts of attempted murder and six counts of aggravated assault and other violations of military law for the wounding of six others - at the US military prison at Fort Leavenworth, Kansas, where he has been confined.
+Bales was officially informed of the total 29 charges against him – including six counts of attempted murder and six counts of aggravated assault and other violations of military law for the wounding of six others – just before noon local time at the US military prison at Fort Leavenworth, Kansas, where he has been confined.

 The decision to charge Bales, accused of walking off a US military base with his 9mm pistol and an M-4 rifle outfitted with a grenade launcher, with premeditated murder suggests prosecutors plan to argue he consciously conceived the killings.